Can You Exercise with Peroneal Tendonitis? Foot Experts Tips

 Latest posts by James McCormack (see all)

-For all forms of ankle tendonitis, we recommend patients continue to run when pain allows, as stopping causes the tendon to decondition, making it harder and longer to return to your previous running capacity.
+For all types of ankle tendonitis, we generally recommend continuing to run if the pain is manageable.
+Completely stopping can cause the tendon to weaken, making it more difficult to return to your previous running level.

 Picture of a person skiing